vsevolod-volkov/postgresql-friendly-8bit/README.md

 3) Allows to define %-based fprintf() format conversion for non-reflecting characters.

 ## Prepare system for build
 Skip this unit if you decide to build using docker.
+Assume docker is already instaled.
 ### macOS
 ```bash
 brew install gcc postgresql@15